LimJunBeom/jayb.github.io/_pages/about.md

 Hi 👋 I'm Jay !! \
 Welcome to my GitHub Blog

-I'm a DevOps Engineer 🧑‍💻 . \
+I want to become a DevOps Engineer 🧑‍💻 . \
-And mainly worked by managing the servers. \
+I mainly work on managing servers. \
-So I'm familiar with using Linux Commands, and among the languages, use C well. \
+So, I'm familiar with using Linux Commands, and have experience with C programming. \
-I'm actively looking for a job 😄
+I'm currently studying at Humber College with a major in Computer Systems Technician. \

-I want to stay in Toronto as long as possible from March 2023 !!
+I'm actively looking for opportunities to grow in this field 😄